galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-raceid/tutorial.md

 >
 > > ### {% icon solution %} Solution
 > >
 > > `c3` has both the most number of links as well as the most entropy that one would expect a multipotent progenitor cell type to exhibit, and therefore must be the root of the lineage tree, despite having the same number of links as `c2`.
+The more centred position of `c2` in the plots has no bearing on it being the initial progenitor type.
 > >
 > > - *Cluster Tree Diagram:*
 > >